NATIONAL MARYLAND DAY

 Marylanders know their crab.
 It’s a big deal.
-Crab cakes, crab dip, steamed crab or a good old fashioned crab boil, however they serve it up, they serve it up deliciously and with pride.
+Crab cakes, crab dip, steamed crab or a good old fashioned crab boil.
+However, they serve it up, they serve it deliciously and with pride.
 They know their seafood, but they know their crab.
 Don’t forget the Old Bay, either.

 Follow that with Thrashers Fries and Fisher’s Popcorn from Ocean City’s boardwalk.
 It’s a required stop.

-A traditional favorite in Maryland is stuffed ham.
-Seasoned cabbage, kale and onions are stuffed into a boneless ham, boiled and served cold.
+Stuffed ham gains a favored place on the table in Maryland.
+Seasoned cabbage, kale, and onions are stuffed into a boneless ham, boiled and served cold.

 For dessert, Marylanders like peach pot pie and the official state dessert, Smith Island Cake.
 Peach pot pie is similar to a cobbler with a sweet biscuit crust.
 The eight layers of the Smith Island Cake features fudge and moist yellow cake.